AdobeDocs/app-builder/src/pages/resources/events-runtime/lesson1.md

 ## Event Runtime Integration

-- With all above setup, now you get your `providerId`, `eventCode`, you can go back to your firefly App trying to invoke a custom event like below:
+- With all above setup, now you get your `providerId`, `eventCode`, you can go back to your App Builder App trying to invoke a custom event like below:
 ![invoke-event](assets/event-invoke-4.png)

 - You should see this runtime action created in the `user defined actions`